bitst0rm-pub/Formatter/README.md

             // Auto formatting whenever the current file/view is being saved.
             // This option should be used for plugins with unique syntaxes.
-            // For plugins with the same syntaxes, the first plugin takes precedence.
+            // For multi plugins with the same syntaxes, the first plugin takes precedence.
             // Remove the identical syntaxes from one of the plugins to avoid conflicts.
             // For example:
             // Plugin A (enabled): syntaxes ["css", "js"]